 Thanks, Aziza.

-We have a question from Rose Marie Morbelli from G Research.
-Thank
+We have a question from Rose Marie Morbelli from GE Research.
+Thank you.
+Good morning, everyone.

 Sure.
 I just commented a little bit geographically to Aziza.
 But in general, the geographic situation has not changed.
-The solid growth that we've been experiencing in North America for the last couple of years is still positive, but slowing down.
-So we're seeing a little bit slowdown in the construction markets, especially big projects.
-It impacts our construction products business somewhat less than some of our editors because we tend to have a broader focus on distribution that serves small to medium sized projects.
-Industrial capital spending seems to be slowing a little bit.
-And then the other comment I would make is with the strength of the dollar foreign exchange, both transactional and translational, we're ahead winning Q1 and we anticipate that in Q2 as well.
+The Solid growth that we've been experiencing in North America for the last couple of years is still positive but slowing down.
+So we're seeing a little bit slow down in the construction markets, especially big projects.
+It impacts our construction products business somewhat less than some of our competitors because we tend to have a broader focus on distribution that serves small to medium-sized projects.
+Industrial capital spending seems to be slowing a little bit and Then the other comment I would make is with the strength of the dollar foreign exchange, both transactional and translational, we're a headwind in Q1, and we anticipate that in Q2 as well.

 So while the large construction projects are slowing, your main focus is on maintenance.
-So could you touch on the maintenance environment in terms of roofing, for example, et cetera?
+So could you touch on the maintenance environment in terms of roofing, for example, etc.? ?
 This is what I meant, not geography, but markets and markets.

-Absolutely.
-And as I said, the construction products group had revenues up in the first quarter 3.6 percent.
-And that was despite the rainiest June in recent memory, which negatively impacted Tremco roofing, Drive It, some pretty sizable businesses in our construction products group.
+Absolutely, and as I said, the construction products group had revenues up in the first quarter 3.6%, and that was despite the rainiest June in recent memory, which negatively impacted Tremco Roofing, Drive-It, some pretty sizable businesses in our construction products group.
 So you'll see, I think, some better growth numbers in the fall, in part related to weather.
 And I think there's good excitement there.
-We're taking some market share in certain places and the consolidation of Drive It in New Dura into the construction products group is opening up those product line and businesses to the broader sales force and distribution of Tremco sealants and Tremco roofing.
-So there's some good synergy, market synergy with this combination as well that I think will benefit us for the balance of fiscal 20.
+We're taking some market share in certain places, and the consolidation of driving in New Dura into the construction products group is opening up those product line and businesses to the broader sales force and distribution of Tremco sealants and Tremco roofing.
+So there's some good market synergy going with this combination as well that I think will benefit us for the balance of fiscal 20.

-And then if I may, two questions on the anticipated savings of 290 million you were ahead in 2019, ahead of your expectations.
-Are you seeing additional savings now that you are behind?
-I mean, not behind, but you are done with 2019.
+And then, if I may, two questions on the anticipated savings of $290 million.
+You were ahead in 2019, ahead of your expectations.
+Are you seeing additional savings now that you are You know, you are behind, I mean, not behind, but you are done with 2019.
 And then as you are just about to have your board meetings, should we expect additional dividend increase?
 And can you remind us of your dividend policy?

 Sure.
-To answer both those questions, the dividend policy, we've increased our dividend for 45 consecutive years.
-And our board meets today and tomorrow.
-It is highly likely that we will increase our cash dividend to shareholders for our 46 consecutive year.
-I think it will be somewhat more modest than what we've done over the last three or four years where our dividend increases have been in the 7 or 8% range.
-In part reflecting the significant return of capital to our shareholders over the last nine months with our share repurchase program.
+To answer both those questions, first the dividend policy, we've increased our dividend for 45 consecutive years. and our board meets today and tomorrow, it is highly likely that we will increase our cash dividend to shareholders for our 46th consecutive year.
+I think it will be somewhat more modest than what we've done over the last three or four years where our dividend increases have been in the seven or eight percent range, in part reflecting the significant return of capital to our shareholders over the last nine months with our share repurchase program.
 And so, but I think it's highly likely that we will continue our dividend, consecutive dividend increases.
 It's a hallmark of RPM that we would hope to continue for a long time.
-And your second question, Rose-Marie?
+And your second question, Rosemary?

-No, we're highly confident in achieving the 290 million dollars of savings that we projected for our map to growth program and disclosed publicly on November 28th of last year.
+No, we're highly confident in achieving the $290 million of savings that we projected for our map to growth program and disclosed publicly on November 28th of last year.
 And we remain ahead of that curve.
 But as we communicated in the last quarter, it's likely that our absolute goals will be achieved 12 months or so later than we anticipated because of the lower growth levels that we and everybody around us are experiencing.
-But the map to growth program is continuing to build.
-We're building in our what's called a PMO.
-So building new projects.
-And we have good momentum.
-And one of our challenges is to keep that momentum up for the next 18 months.
+But the map to growth program is continuing to build We're building in what's called a PMO, so building new projects.
+And we have good momentum, and one of our challenges is to keep that momentum up for the next 18 months.

 Thank you.